taunoha/wp-plugin-vue-boilerplate/README.md

 # wp-vue-plugin-boilerplate

-This plugin introduces a shortcode that you can use in your WordPress theme.
+This plugin introduces a shortcode for your WordPress theme.
 WordPress replaces this shortcode with a Vue-powered UI.
 It allows you to use a Vue-based stateful and reactive application on your WordPress site with minimal configuration.

 ```php